rahulpaudel/.github.io/_pages/about.md

 ## Click on the tabs above to view the full details for each project ##

 Each of the projects I chose to showcase are related to real-world problems I would like to solve.
-My interests are primarily in music/ entertainment data or social issues that I've worked to solve in my internship experience.
+My interests are in entertainment data and social issues that I've worked to solve in my internship experience.
 Below are brief descriptions of the topics I've investigated.

 ### Spotify Prediction Model ###